 since $\norm{y} = 1$ by hypothesis.
-Thanks to this result and Equation~\eqref{eq:HH:action}, we get
+Using this result and Equation~\eqref{eq:HH:action}, we can obtain

-The Householder transformations are generally used to compute the QR factorization of a matrix, but they find application also in situations where a set of vectors has to be converted into an orthogonal basis.
-We examine briefly the two possibilities.
-Given a matrix $\mat{A}\in\R^{n\times m}$, we construct $m$ Householder reflections such that the $k$-th one moves the $k$-th column of $\mat{A}$ along a linear combination of the first $k$ canonical basis vectors.
-Said differently, the $k$-th Householder transformation sets to zero the last $(n-k)$ entries of the $k$-th column of $\mat{A}$.
-Consequently, after $m$ Householder reflections the matrix $\mat{A}$ ends up being upper triangular.
-We illustrate more in details how the algorithm iteratively proceeds.
-Let $\vec{a}_1\in\R^{n}$ be the first column of $\mat{A}$, the first step consists in reflecting it along the first canonical basis vector $\vec{e}_1$, i.e., in constructing the Householder reflector $H_1$ such that $H_1\vec{a}_1 = \norm{\vec{a}_1}\vec{e}_1$.
-Consequently the first Householder vector $\vec{u}_1\in\R^{n}$ is
+Householder transformations are commonly used to compute the QR factorization of a matrix, but they can also be applied when a set of vectors needs to be converted into an orthogonal basis.
+We will briefly examine the two possibilities.
+When given a matrix $\mat{A}\in\R^{n\times m}$, we construct $m$ Householder reflections.
+The $k$-th reflection moves the $k$-th column of $\mat{A}$ along a linear combination of the first $k$ canonical basis vectors.
+In other words, the $k$-th Householder transformation sets the last $(n-k)$ entries of the $k$-th column of $\mat{A}$ to zero.
+As a result, after $m$ Householder reflections, the matrix $\mat{A}$ becomes upper triangular.
+We will now provide a more detailed illustration of how the algorithm iteratively proceeds.
+To begin with, let $\vec{a}_1\in\R^{n}$ represent the first column of $\mat{A}$.
+The first step is to reflect it along the first canonical basis vector $\vec{e}_1$ by constructing the Householder reflector $H_1$ such that $H_1\vec{a}_1 = \norm{\vec{a}_1}\vec{e}_1$.
+The first Householder vector $\vec{u}_1\in\R^{n}$ is then